anymaniax/cf-workers-query/README.md

 Type: boolean

 Description: Optional.
 If true, the query will directly revalidate data.

+### revalidateMode

+Type: default | probabilistic

+Description: Optional.
+If probabilistic if data is stale will use a probabilistic function to maybe revalidate data.
+Based on https://blog.cloudflare.com/sometimes-i-cache

 ### retry
 Type: number | ((failureCount: number, error: Error) => boolean)